jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 # Matching Attacks

-Auxiliary information may not directly match the available information in the dataset
+<mark>Auxiliary information may not directly match</mark> the available information in the dataset

-The data could be noisy, missing, or match several people
+The data could be <mark>noisy, missing, or match several people</mark>

-Or the person we're searching for may not even be in the dataset!
+Or the person we're searching for may <mark>not even be in the dataset</mark>!

-Matching attacks are implementations of uniticy that rely on:
+Matching attacks are implementations of unicity that rely on:

-1. A measure of distance, measuring how similar two records are
+1. A <mark>measure of distance</mark>, measuring how similar two records are
-2. A linking algorithm to perform the decision based on the metric
+2. A <mark>linking algorithm</mark> to perform the decision based on the metric

 ## Matching Attacks on Location Data